Working towards mass manufactured, low cost and robust SOFC stacks

-The project addresses a novel design solution for lightweight SOFC stacks that decouples the thermal stresses within the stack and at the same time allows optimal sealing and contacting.
+The project proposal addresses a novel design solution for lightweight SOFC stacks that decouples the thermal stresses within the stack and at the same time allows optimal sealing and contacting.
 In this way the capability for thermal cycling is enhanced and degradation of contacting reduced.
 Performance is increased since the force needed for secure contacting is now independent of the force required to secure gas tightness of the sealing joints.

 The design is highly suitable for industrial manufacturing and automated assembly.
 The industrial partners will build up the necessary tools and appliances for low cost production of repeating units and the automated quality control, stacking and assembly of stacks.